 Tyler Padilla was a 4 year varsity starter, our 152 pound starter his senior year.
 He finished his career 84-56 with two All-County finishes and 2 All-Conference Honorable Mention finishes.

 Jack was a 3 year starter, finishing his career at 152.
 He was two time All-Conference, two time Sectional Qualifier, and a State Qualifier his senior year when he finished one match out of first place.
 He finished his career with an 87-48 record.
 He was voted the team's Most Valuable Wrestler.
-He went to the Colorado School of Mines and is wrestling for their team.
+He went to the Colorado School of Mines and wrestled five years for their team.

 Brian was in his first year as a varsity starter, up at 160 from his 152 weight class.
 He had 13 wins.
 He was voted as one of the team's "Most Improved" Wrestlers.

 In addition to being the team's top wrestler (two time All-Stater, 6th in 2014, 2nd in 2015), Joey was very even keeled in victory and in (the few) defeat.
 He finished his career with a 104-17 record, going 160 his senior year.
 He was named the team's "Most Valuable Wrestler" his senior year.
-He is currently wrestling for the University of Iowa, qualifying for the NCAA Tournament both years.
+He wrestled two years for the University of Iowa, qualifying for the NCAA Tournament both years.
 He transferred to the University of Illinois his junior and senior years, qualifying for the NCAA Tournament both years.